gudlad/Dice-game/README.md

 # Dice-game
-A javascript dome manipulation project.
+A javascript project based on DOM manipulation.Basic project for getting familiarised with dome manipulations.